Uses of open science

-The open science movement has expanded the uses scientific output beyond specialized academic circles.
+The open science movement has expanded the uses of scientific output beyond specialized academic circles.
+Open science enables broader communities to learn from each other and informs practice and learning across diverse fields.

-Non-academic audience of journals and other scientific outputs has always been significant but was not recorded by the leading metrics of scientific reception, which favor citation data.
-In the late 1990s, the first open access online publications started to attract a large number of individual visits.
-This transformation has renewed the theories of scientific dissemination, as direct access to publications curtailed the classic model of scientific popularization.
-Social impact and potential uses by lay reader have become focal points of discussion in the development of open science platforms and infrastructures.
+The non-academic audience for journals and other scientific outputs has always been significant but has not been captured by the leading metrics of scientific reception, which favor citation data.
+In the late 1990s, the first open-access online publications began to attract a large number of visitors.
+This transformation renewed the theories of scientific dissemination, as direct access to publications curtailed the classic model of scientific popularization.
+The social impact and potential uses by lay readers have become focal points of discussion in the development of open science platforms and infrastructures.

-Analysis of open science uses has required the development of new methods including log analysis, crosslinking analysis or altmetrics, as standard bibliometric approach failed to record the non-academic reception of scientific productions.
+Analysis of open science use has required the development of new methods, including log analysis, crosslinking analysis, or altmetrics, as the standard bibliometric approach failed to record the non-academic reception of scientific outputs.

-In the 2010s, several detailed studies has been devoted to the reception of specific open science platforms due to the increasing availability of use data.
-Log analysis and surveys showed that professional academics do not make up for the majority of the audience, as recurrent reader profiles include students, non-academic professionals (policy makers, industrial R&D, knowledge workers) and "private citizens" with various motivations (personal health, curiosity, hobby).
-Traffic on open science platforms is stimulated by a larger ecosystem of knowledge sharing and popularization which includes non-academic productions like blogs Non-academic audience tend to prefer the use of local language, which has create new incentives in favor of linguistic diversity in science.
+In the 2010s, many detailed studies focused on the reception of specific open science platforms due to the increasing availability of user data.
+Log analysis and surveys showed that professional academics do not constitute the majority of the audience, as recurring readers include students, non-academic professionals (policy makers, industrial research and development, knowledge workers), and "private citizens" with various motivations.
+Traffic on open science platforms is driven by a broader ecosystem of knowledge sharing and popularization, including non-academic outputs such as blogs.
+Non-academic audiences tend to prefer the use of local language, which has created new incentives for linguistic diversity in science.